Underwater Museum of Art

 A partnership between Visit South Walton, the Cultural Arts Alliance and the South Walton Artificial Reef Association

 I Found It! by Ingram Ober and Marisol Rendon

-Located less than a mile from the sugar-white sand of Grayton Beach State Park lies North America’s first permanent underwater sculpture park, The Underwater Museum of Art (UMA).
+Located less than a mile from the sugar-white sand of Grayton Beach State Park lies an underwater sculpture park, The Underwater Museum of Art (UMA).